Profitez de -10% sur votre commande avec le code AUTOMNE10 🍃

 Avoid stimulants and eat a balanced diet

-Although it's already highly recommended on a daily basis, a balanced diet and limited consumption of stimulants will help your body adapt to the new sleep rhythm.
+Although it's already highly recommended on a daily basis, a balanced diet and limited consumption of stimulants will help your body adapt to the new sleep pattern.
 Stimulants like caffeine and alcohol can affect your sleep and make it harder to adjust to changing time zones.
 Avoid these substances before bedtime to promote better quality sleep.
 Additionally, eating a balanced and light diet, avoiding large meals and heavy foods that can disrupt your digestion and sleep, is a very good idea.

 Create an environment conducive to sleep